If you’re a book lover, you need to add these 15 amazing Edinburgh bookshops to your list of places to visit!

 From Penguin Clothbounds to Everyman’s Library to Macmillan Collector’s Library, they’ve got all the most beautiful editions.

-And did you know that Blackwell’s offer free UK delivery?
+And did you know that Blackwell’s offer free delivery worldwide?
 It’s a great place to order from if you’re shopping online!

 Address: 53-62 South Bridge, EH1 1YS